Job Applicant Privacy Notice

 - information about your entitlement to work in the UK; and

-- equal opportunities monitoring information, including information about your ethnic origin, sexual orientation, health, and religion or belief
+- equal opportunities monitoring information, including information about your ethnic origin, sexual orientation, health, and religion or belief.
+This information is anonymised before processing.

 We collect this information in a variety of ways.
 For example, data might be contained in application forms, CVs obtained from your passport or other identity documents, or collected through interviews or other forms of assessment, including online tests.